ddrake/Gradebook/README.md

 The tab-separated scores file to be imported must be named online_scores.txt and located in the application folder, and must match the layout of the 'online_scores.txt.sample' file provided in this repository.
 Often students may type their names differently when registering for the online course and use email addresses different from their university emails.
 To get around this, you can create anoptional 'online_xref.txt' file with two columns.
 The first column must contain the student's full name (last, first) as they have entered it in the online course.
 The second column must contain the student's email address as set up in the gradebook application.

-See the documentation in the 'utils' folder for how to modify and use some useful scripts for exporting data from Webassign so it can be easily imported into Gadebook.
+See the documentation in the 'utils' folder for how to modify and use some useful scripts for exporting data from Webassign so it can be easily imported into Gradebook.

 ### Reporting